legend-js-dev/legend-js-dev/README.md

 ### Hey i'm legend-js Gald to see you here! &nbsp;

 I am a passionate self-taught programmer from Nepal and my hobby is to code.
- - 🌱 I’m currently learning React
+ - 🌱 I’m a full Stack Developer
 - 💬 Ask me about anything [here](https://discord.gg/5PvBYxPgQS)
-- 🥅 2021 Goals: make some awesome Discord Bots
+- 🥅 2021 Goals: make some awesome Discord Bots and websites, and maybe even learn more programming languages

 **Languages and Tools:** &nbsp;
 <p align="center">